Student Training

 Sports Clubs Title IX Training for New Members

-Spring 2024 Title IX training for new members of Sports Clubs will take place at the following times:
+Fall 2024 Title IX training for new members of Sports Clubs are scheduled for the following dates:

 Please contact Chris Estrella-Ramirez in Student Life & LeadershipOpens in new window with questions about New Member Title IX training for Sports Clubs.